The 3 Types of Breast Milk: Definition Benefits

 Duration: The duration of mature milk depends on the mother's choice: how long she continues breastfeeding.
 It can be months or even years.

-Nutritional Profile: Mature milk, often called complete food, is full of macronutrients and micronutrients.
-Here is a table briefing the nutritional composition of mature milk.
+Nutritional Profile: Mature milk, often called a complete food, is full of macronutrients and micronutrients.
+Here is a table showing the nutritional composition of mature milk.

 Nutritional Profile of Mature Milk |